avchally/solitaire-python/README.md

 solitaire glossary: https://semicolon.com/Solitaire/Rules/Glossary.html

 API information:
-1. Import with 'from game import Game'
+1. Import with 'from data.game import Game'
 2. Instantiate a Game object with one argument: api_use=True
 3. Start a new game by calling the method .new_game()
     a. there are a couple of optional arguments that change the